Sudaratphuthong/Gamesdino/README.md

-Thank you and have a nice day. <br>
+Thank you <br>
 BR <br>
 Sudarat Phuthong 66130835
+Master of Engineering Program in Computer Engineering College of Engineering and Technology